spacewalkproject/spacewalk/README.md

 Spacewalk
 =========

-Spacewalk is an open source Linux system management solution.
+Spacewalk is an open source Linux systems management solution.
-It is the upstream community project from which the [Red Hat Satellite][RedHatSatellite] and [SUSE Manager][SUSEManager] product is derived.
+It is the upstream community project from which the [Red Hat Satellite][RedHatSatellite] and [SUSE Manager][SUSEManager] products are derived.

 Resources
 ---------